Ether-L/Ether-L.github.io/_posts/2021-4-11-How-do-you-choose-your-Oxford-College.markdown

 ### Teaching Faculty

 It is important for you to check the official website of the institute of your own course and search for the teaching faculty of your targeted colleges.
-The research interests of each member are listed on the website and if they have share the same interests with you, it can serve as a good reason for you to choose this college.
+The research interests of each member are listed on the website and if they share the same interests with you, it can serve as a good reason for you to choose this college.

 ### Norrington Table